gottacatchenall/ms_sampling_effort/manuscript.md

 # The impact of false-negatives on network analysis and prediction

-In this section we quantify the effects of false-negatives in interaction network data on structural network properties, and to determine how they impact the quality of our predictive models of network structure [@Strydom2021RoaPre].
+In this section we quantify the effects of false-negatives in interaction data on the properties of interaction networks, and to determine how false negatives in data impact the quality of our predictive models of network structure [@Strydom2021RoaPre].

 ## Effects of false-negatives on network properties

-Here we simulate the effects of observation error to generate false negatives in the samples of ecological networks and compare the computed network properties of the original network to the computed properties on the observed network in order to see how false negatives effect our quantification of network structure.
+Here we simulate the effects of observation error to generate synthetic data with a known proportion of false negatives to compare the computed network properties of the original "true" network to the computed properties of the "observed" network with added false-negatives.
+In @fig:properties we show four properties (connectance, spectral radius, mean degree centrality, and entropy) computed  across 200 replicates at each value of the false negative rate $p_{fn}$.
-In @fig:properties we show the effects of niche model [@Williams2000SimRul].
+Each replicate uses a random food web simnulated using the niche model [@Williams2000SimRul] with $N$ species and true connectance $C=0.1$.

 ![fig. 1$\sigma$ in first grad, 2$\sigma$ in second ](./figures/properties_error.png){#fig:properties}